Benefits Overpayment - What is a Benefit Overpayment?

 Guide to Benefits Overpayments, what they are, why they happen and what you should do if you have been overpaid

 What is a Benefit Overpayment?

-This guide does not apply to overpayments of Universal Credit, New Style Jobseeker's Allowance (JSA) or New Style Employment and Support Allowance (ESA).
-If you have been overpaid any of these benefits, please use our guide on Overpayments under the Universal Credit system.
+This guide does not apply to overpayments of Universal Credit, New Style Jobseeker's Allowance (JSA), New Style Employment and Support Allowance (ESA), or Tax Credits.
+If you have been overpaid any of these benefits, please use our guide on Overpayments under the Universal Credit system or Tax Credits Overpayments.

 An overpayment of benefits occurs if you are paid: